Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mount Martha recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average number of people moving to the area per dwelling built over these years was 0.5.
-New dwellings are developed at an average expected construction cost value of $1,722,000, targeting the premium market segment with higher-end properties.
-In FY26, Mount Martha has recorded $10.1 million in commercial development approvals, indicating moderate levels of commercial development.
+The average expected construction cost value of new dwellings in Mount Martha is approximately $1,722,000, suggesting developers are targeting the premium market segment with higher-end properties.
+This financial year has seen $10.1 million in commercial development approvals, demonstrating moderate levels of commercial development in the area.
 Compared to Greater Melbourne, Mount Martha has around two-thirds the rate of new dwelling approvals per person and ranks among the 49th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+New building activity shows 72.0% standalone homes and 28.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.

-New building activity shows 72% standalone homes and 28% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
 The location has approximately 330 people per dwelling approval, indicating a low density market.
-Looking ahead, Mount Martha is expected to grow by 3,051 residents through to 2041 according to the latest AreaSearch quarterly estimate.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+Mount Martha is expected to grow by 3,043 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.

 Frequently Asked Questions - Development